alhazen1/Timekeeper2/README.md

  * jQuery is supported by Caja sanitizer
  * Replaces UI Service app on Google Site

-* Optimized for smartphone / fat-thumb entry
+* Optimized for smartphone / one-thumb entry